Walt Harris loses 1st UFC fight since stepdaughter’s death | Times Leader

 UFC President Dane White echoed Harris’ pledge.

 “Win, lose or draw, being here is a win for him,” White said.
-“He got through tonight and who knows what was going through that guy’s body, head, the whole deal. … He’ll get better from this, in every way you can be better — from fighting to the other things that are going on with him.”
+“He got through tonight and who knows what was going through that guy’s body, head, the whole deal.”

+Overeem said he offered to train with Harris down the road, hoping it could make both of them better in a stacked division.

+“Of course, Walt has been through personal tragedy, which is awful,” Overeem said.
+“But I see it as a sport.
+It’s a game, right?
+It’s a way of making a living. … I just see it as professional, nothing personal.”

 Harris’ wife encouraged him to return to the octagon after more than six months of grieving.